lattemint/public_avaliable/README.md

 # public_avaliable
 ## Something could be shared, used, without limit
 ---
-DISCLAIMER
-Some of the image in showcase folder will be rework since I use other's HDRI while rendering.
-Which I couldn't find out where it comes from (and yes I forgot which email I had optain them from) To make everything safe from copyright, I will replace them soon, and apologized from inconvinence Possible generating smaller thumbnail for better loading speed

 ---
 ### This is Neko Soul, and I'm here to welcome you.